Non-Credit Certificate in Cybersecurity Courses

 Certificate Information

-This certificate provides the technical IT foundation for learners to branch into any number of either technical or managerial cybersecurity specializations.
+This certificate provides the technical foundation for learners to branch into any number of either technical or managerial cybersecurity specializations.

-Each course (3 in total) is available year-round and can be started at the learner’s convenience.
-The course content has been organized so a class can be completed in 8 weeks.
+Each course (three in total) is available year-round and can be started at the learner’s convenience.
+The course content has been organized so a class can be completed in eight weeks.
 For example, the first course in the sequence, Foundations in Secure Networking, could be taken the first eight weeks in the fall.
 The second course, Foundations in Secure Systems Administration, could be taken the second eight weeks of that same fall, and the third class, Foundations in Cybersecurity, could be taken the following winter/early spring.
 As such, a learner can earn the Certificate in under one year.

-Although each course is "chunked" into 8 weeks, all classes are fully online and delivered asynchronously (the course content is completed anytime that suits the learner rather than at a scheduled day/time of the week, like a traditional in-person class).
+Although each course is "chunked" into eight weeks, all classes are fully online and delivered asynchronously (the course content is completed anytime that suits the learner rather than at a scheduled day/time of the week, like a traditional in-person class).
 Again, participants can start a course anytime they want, but must take the courses in order, starting with Foundations in Secure Networking, then Foundations in Secure Systems Administration, and ending with Foundations in Cybersecurity.
 Once a course is started, the learner has access to that class content for 6 months.

 Pricing